|Minnesota National Guard, Sept. 11, 2001 to Present

 With the prevalence of improvised explosive devices on the roadways in Iraq, the St. Paul-based 133rd Airlift Wing provided critical aerial transportation of people, equipment and materiel throughout the region.

-In 2011 the 1st Brigade Combat Team mission in Kuwait was the largest deployment of Minnesota Guardsmen since World War II.
-The brigad's mission included base management, convoy security, reaction forces, and management of specialized units from the Army, Navy and Coast Guard.
+In 2011, the 1st Brigade Combat Team mission in Kuwait was the largest deployment of Minnesota Guardsmen since World War II.
+The brigade's mission included base management, convoy security, reaction forces, and management of specialized units from the Army, Navy and Coast Guard.
 The brigade drove 1.35 million miles and escorted 25,970 trucks during 480 missions prior to the last U.S. military convoy departing Iraq.